 The educational philosophy of Maryland International School (MDIS) is based on our belief that all students, with proper instruction and skill development, can achieve at high levels when held to high standards in a supportive educational environment.
-At the STEM Academy, we believe that systematic testing leads to improved student performance and that a high quality teaching staff can attain sustainable achievement.
+At MDIS, we believe that systematic testing leads to improved student performance and that a high quality teaching staff can attain sustainable achievement.
 Our program is built on these principles, as well as, a partnership between the students, parents/guardian, community, and school staff to create a thriving learning environment.

 STEM Courses Offered: